MicrosoftDocs/cpp-docs/docs/standard-library/deque-class.md

 ### Parameters

 *`First`*\
-Position of the first element in the range of elements to be copied from the argument deque.
+Position of the first element in the range of elements to be copied from the argument `deque`.

 *`Last`*\
-Position of the first element beyond the range of elements to be copied from the argument deque.
+Position of the first element beyond the range of elements to be copied from the argument `deque`.

 *`Count`*\
-The number of copies of an element being inserted into the deque.
+The number of copies of an element being inserted into the `deque`.

 *`Val`*\
-The value of the element being inserted into the deque.
+The value of the element being inserted into the `deque`.

 *`IList`*\
-The `initializer_list` being inserted into the deque.
+The `initializer_list` being inserted into the `deque`.

 ### Remarks

-After any existing elements in the target deque are erased, `assign` either inserts a specified range of elements from the original deque or from some other deque into the target deque, or inserts copies of a new element of a specified value into the target deque.
+After any existing elements in the target `deque` are erased, `assign` either inserts a specified range of elements from the original `deque` or from some other `deque` into the target `deque`, or inserts copies of a new element of a specified value into the target `deque`.

 ### Example